-It is no secret that your life can change drastically from the moment you suffer injuries in a personal accident.
+It is no secret that your life can change drastically from the moment you’re in an accident.
 Aside from dealing with mounting medical bills and emotional distress, it is incredibly difficult to come to terms with the fact that another person’s negligent actions resulted in your pain and suffering.

 While it is a tough position to be in, you do not have to suffer in silence.
-With the help of a Hattiesburg personal injury lawyer, you can gear up and hold the responsible parties accountable for their actions.
-When successful in your lawsuit, you can recover damages for your medical bills, bodily harm, emotional distress, lost income, and a host of other things.
-Contact Morris Bart, LTD at (601) 602-8431 for a free consultation and start your legal process immediately.
+With the help of a Hattiesburg personal injury lawyer, you can hold the responsible parties accountable by filing a claim to recover your damages.

 Types of Torts That Give Rise to Liability

 There are many reasons why an injured person would file a lawsuit against those responsible for their injuries.
 Outside of recovering damages for bodily harm and emotional distress, the intent behind the accident can also propel a lawsuit.
 Below, you will find the three types of tort that give rise to liability:

 The basis of a significant number of personal liability claims hinges on negligence.
 Here, the responsible party violates their duty of care, causing someone to sustain injuries.
 For instance, a store owner must keep their premises free of hazards that can cause slip and fall accidents.
 Failure to do so can give rise to a personal injury lawsuit if someone gets hurt.

 Often seen in product liability cases, strict liability applies in areas where a situation or product carries an inherent danger or the possibility of causing harm.
 For example, if a company rolls out a product that causes harm to consumers, a personal injury claim can be filed.
 Their liability comes from their duty to ensure that their products are safe.